Feel That Fire

-Feel That Fire is the fourth studio album by American country music singer Dierks Bentley.
-It was released on February 3, 2009 via Capitol Records Nashville.
+Feel That Fire is the fourth studio album by American country music artist Dierks Bentley.
+It was released on February 3, 2009 by Capitol Records Nashville.
 The album produced three singles with the title track, "Sideways", and "I Wanna Make You Close Your Eyes".
 The first two reached number one on the U.S. Billboard Hot Country Songs chart, while the third peaked at number 2.
 The album reached number one the U.S. Billboard Top Country Albums chart.
 It was also certified gold by the Recording Industry Association of America and has even sold over 327,000 copies as of 2010.

 Content

 As with all of his previous albums, Bentley co-produced this one with Brett Beavers.
 Bentley co-wrote most of this album's songs along with both Brett and Jim Beavers, the latter of whom is Brett's brother.
 "I Can't Forget Her" is one of the album's only two songs that Bentley did not co-write.
 That song was previously recorded by Clay Walker on his 2003 album A Few Questions.

 The title track, which Bentley and Brett Beavers co-wrote with The Warren Brothers (Brad and Brett Warren), was the album's first single.
 That song became Bentley's sixth number one hit on the U.S. Billboard Hot Country Songs chart in early 2009.
 The album's second single "Sideways", which Bentley co-wrote with Jim Beavers, became the singer's seventh number one hit in July 2009.

 The album has received many positive reviews and put in many "Best Country Albums of 2009".
 The Chicago Tribune ranked it No. 1 on their list of the best country albums of the year.

 The song "Beautiful World" was nominated for Best Country Collaboration w/ Vocals at the 52nd Grammy Awards.